Victor Prévost: Suspect in two other disappearances

 In his work concerning Prévost, Gustave Massé talked about his discussions with Louis-Alphonse Hyrvoix, former chief of Napoleon III's cent-gardes who, as such, watched the guests at the balls, parties and receptions that took place at the Tuileries Palace.
 Despite the precautions, undesirables and women of "high gallantry" managed to slip in.
 At the Ball of Tuileries in 1867, Hyrvoix noticed a fair-skinned woman, dressed in a simple but tasteful manner, on the arm of an embassy attaché to whom she asked many questions, while taking notes in a small notebook.
 Located by police officers who escorted her out of the ball, she was subjected to an interrogation, to which she bowed with good grace: it turned out that the young woman was a 35-year-old rich widow from a good family, who travelled all over Europe, sometimes in male costumes, who sorted all of her travels in a chronicle she addressed to a Parisian newspaper under the pseudonym "Furet".
 She had persuaded her lover to give her the means to enter the palace, which she had wanted to visit.
 As a result, the young embassy attaché had to resign from his post.
 Supervised by the imperial police, it was established that the woman was free of many manners: she had had multiple adventures with handsome men, who to her were only tools for pleasure.
 Thus, it was discovered that she regularly invited Prévost over to a private office, located in a restaurant on the Avenue de Neuilly.
 A short time later, the lady disappeared without a trace and was never seen or heard from again.
 The evening of her disappearance, she had had supper with Victor Prévost.

 At that time, nobody cared: the lady was an adventuress, as frivolous as she was unpredictable, who travelled a lot.
 As no complaint for her disappearance was filed for a while, the handsome cent-gardes, petticoat rider but with an irreproachable behaviour, had no reason to be suspected.
 It was only at the time of his arrest and the revelation of his two killings that the few people still aware of the strange disappearance, then 12 years old, made the connection with a possible additional murder.
-But investigators, who weren't aware of the suspicion against Prévost prior to his trial and that the possible crime, being impossible to prove, was prescribed to him anyway.
+But investigators, who were not aware of the suspicion against Prévost prior to his trial and that the possible crime, being impossible to prove, was prescribed to him anyway.

 A few minutes before his execution, when Prévost was asked for the last time if he had anything else to say, he replied: "I confessed to the two crimes I committed.
 That's enough, unfortunately.
 I did not make other mistakes in my life...".